BolajiAyodeji/bolajiayodeji.com/content/dt/introduction-to-javascript-switch-cases.md

 to use them with practical examples.

-*PS: This article is not for those without any JavaScript knowledge, it is expected that you’re taking some tutorial or course and you just got to the switch cases section.*
+*PS: This article is not for those without any JavaScript knowledge, it is expected that you're taking some tutorial or course and you just got to the switch cases section.*

 This article will explain better with more practical examples to help you understand switch cases in depth.

-I just learnt about switch cases last night, pretty funny right? :)

-I’m in the habit of writing about every new thing I learn, this helps me to learn faster and understand concepts deeply.

-If you follow me on Facebook, I write a lot about new stuff I learn in JavaScript, check me out [here](https://www.facebook.com/iambolajiayo)

 ### Prerequisites.